Frequently Asked Questions

 The supporting reference needs to be written by an academic tutor who has worked with you.
 For example a class tutor, dissertation supervisor or personal tutor.
 If you have been out of higher education for more than two years you may ask your line/department manager at work to write a reference on your behalf.
 Some items they may wish to include:

-- Why you are suitable for this course
+- Why you are suitable for this course.

-- What academic projects/modules you have worked well on in the past
+- What academic projects/modules you have worked well on in the past.

-- Estimated degree result
+- Estimated degree result.

-- What job-related projects you have worked on
+- What job-related projects you have worked on.

 Do I have to take the English Language test?

-The department normally cannot confirm admission to the University for any overseas or EU applicant unless they can submit a recent and valid English Language Test.
+The Department normally cannot confirm admission to the University for any overseas or EU applicant unless they can submit a recent and valid English Language Test.

 - Certain English-speaking countries or institutions are exempt

-- If you have studied recently in an English-speaking country and have been taught at undergraduate level you may not have to submit an English Language test.
+- If you have studied recently in an English-speaking country and have been taught at the undergraduate level you may not have to submit an English Language test.

 Further details about English Language entry requirements can be found here.